redien/reuse-lang/README.md

 # reuse-lang
 ![version](http://img.shields.io/badge/version-0.1.0-blue.svg) [![Public Domain](http://img.shields.io/badge/public%20domain%3F-yes-blue.svg)](http://creativecommons.org/publicdomain/zero/1.0/) [![SemVer](http://img.shields.io/badge/SemVer-2.0.0-blue.svg)](http://semver.org/spec/v2.0.0.html) ![development stage](http://img.shields.io/badge/development%20stage-alpha-orange.svg)

-reuse-lang is a pure functional lisp-like language for writing reusable business-logic in an extremely portable way.
+reuse-lang is a pure functional Lisp-like language for writing reusable business-logic in an extremely portable way.

+## Design rationale

+*Q. Why a Lisp?*
+*A.* It makes for a small core language and thus gives a small implementation of that language.

+*Q. Why a pure functional language?*
+*A.* Having no side-effects should make it trivial to translate to other languages.

+*Q. But then how do I do ___?*
+*A.* You don't.
+Reuse is not a general-purpose language.
+It's meant for creating reuseable libraries that implement business logic.
+If you need side-effects, you will have to rely on the host language.

 ## Use
 ```